adamdjbrett/purl.im/README.md

 ## Acknowledgements
 my deepests gratitutde and apologies to everyone involved. [@Nhoizey](https://github.com/nhoizey) and [@philhawksworth](https://github.com/philhawksworth) you are both brilliant and incredible web devlopers, thank you for shipping such wonderful open source projects.

+## Changelog
+1. Organize the folders
+    1. /content
+    2. /css/
+    3. /public
+2. add CMS - Sanity or DECAP
+3. Switch to ESM from CommonMark
+4. add compression